Our first contact with the world. What we inhale 12 times a minute. It keeps us alive or poisons us.

 Air pollution is the biggest environmental health risk of our time.
-Over 99 per cent of people breathe unsafe air.
+It also exacerbates climate change, causes economic losses, and reduces agricultural productivity.

-#WorldCleanAirDay / #togetherforcleanair
+#WorldCleanAirDay / #CleanAirNow

 Learn More